Data protection

 Why do we use payment providers on our website?

-Which data are processed?
+Which data is processed?

 Duration of data processing

-Legal basis
+Legal Basis

 Apple Pay Privacy Policy

-eps-Überweisung Privacy Policy
+eps transfer Privacy Policy

-On our website we use eps-Überweisung, which is a service for online payment methods.
-The provider of this service is the Austrian company Stuzza GmbH, Frankgasse 10/8, 1090 Vienna, Austria.
-You can find out more about the data that is processed by using eps-Überweisung in their privacy policy at https://eservice.stuzza.at/de/datenschutzerklaerung.html.
+We use eps transfer on our website, a service for online payment methods.
+The service provider is the Austrian company Stuzza GmbH, Frankgasse 10/8, 1090 Vienna, Austria.
+Learn more about the data processed through the use of eps transfer in the Privacy Policy at https://eservice.stuzza.at/de/datenschutzerklaerung.html.

 Google Pay Privacy Policy

-Google uses standard contractual clauses approved by the EU Commission as basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway and especially in the USA) or data transfer there (= Art.
-46, paragraphs 2 and 3 of the GDPR).
-These clauses oblige Google to comply with the EU‘s level of data protection when processing relevant data outside the EU.
-These clauses are based on an implementing order by the EU Commission.
-You can find the order and the clauses here: https://ec.europa.eu/commission/presscorner/detail/en/ip_21_2847
+As a basis for data processing with recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or a data transfer to those countries, Google uses standard contractual clauses approved by the EU Commission (= Art.
+46 para.
+2 and 3 GDPR).
+These clauses require Google to maintain the EU level of data protection when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses, among other places, here: https://ec.europa.eu/germany/news/20210604-datentransfers-eu_de.

-Mastercard Privacy Policy
+Master Card Privacy Policy

-Mastercard uses standard contractual clauses approved by the EU Commission as basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway and especially in the USA) or data transfer there (= Art.
-46, paragraphs 2 and 3 of the GDPR).
-These clauses oblige Mastercard to comply with the EU‘s level of data protection when processing relevant data outside the EU.
-These clauses are based on an implementing order by the EU Commission.
-You can find the order and the clauses here: https://ec.europa.eu/commission/presscorner/detail/en/ip_21_2847
+As the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or for data transfer to those countries, Mastercard uses standard contractual clauses approved by the EU Commission (= Art.
+46, para.
+2 and 3 GDPR).
+These clauses require Mastercard to maintain the EU level of data protection when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses, among other things, here: https://ec.europa.eu/germany/news/20210604-datentransfers-eu_de.

 PayPal Privacy Policy